 Our attendance target this year is 96%, but all pupils should strive to achieve 100% attendance if they can.

 Parents and carers have a legal duty to ensure that their children attend school regularly, if they are of compulsory school age and registered at a school (see appendix for details of how the law applies to school attendance and how "parent" is defined in law).

 Parents and pupils should know the times the school day starts and finishes and when the register closes (see section 4, below); the processes for requesting leave (see section 3.4, below); and the process for informing school of the reason for unexpected absence (as follows).

 Parents and carers must also ensure that school has up-to-date contact information for themselves and emergency contacts.

-If your child is going to be absent, parents must inform school as soon as possible and at the latest by 9.15 am on the first day of absence.
+If your child is going to be absent, parents must inform school as soon as possible and at the latest by 9.10 am on the first day of absence.
 This should be by leaving a message on the school telephone system – 01772 253244, Option 1.

 Pupils' responsibilities depend upon their age, maturity and capability but they too must do their best to attend school regularly and punctually.